 Driving the Gibb River Road thru the Kimberley, I paused earlier than my first river crossing, engine idling.
-I searched for the shallowest path thru the water but changed into not able to look the riverbed.
-During this journey, I would discover ways to stretch myself whilst being wise to hazard, to admire the strength and hazard of the terrain, to pay attention to fear-mongers, then prepare and do it anyway.
+I searched for the shallowest path thru the water but changed into not looking at the riverbed.
+During this journey, I would discover ways to stretch myself whilst being wise to hazard, admire the terrain’s strength and hazard, pay attention to fear-mongers, then prepare and do it anyway.
 I elevated thru the Pentecost River, made it to the opposite aspect, and carried on.

-I had a compartment to myself on a educate from Istanbul to Salzburg.
+I had a compartment to myself on education from Istanbul to Salzburg.
 I changed into relieved to be by myself after the throng of city streets and a series of disjointed interactions that left me uneasy.
-I took off the oversized clothes I wore as a sort of armor and modified into tank-top and shorts.
+I took off the oversized clothes I wore as armor and modified them into tank-top and shorts.
 I considered myself secure and rancid-responsibility, and because the breeze from the window lifted my hair, I reveled in reminiscences of Cappadocia.
-Another passenger entered my cabin, spoke with me for awhile then released his body onto mine.
+Another passenger entered my cabin, spoke with me for a while then released his body onto mine.
 I managed to get him out, to fasten the door, but he knocked at some point of the night as I lay there wide awake and afraid.
-This incident is one in all a lot of this nature, but it sticks with me as an unhappy warning that I should never get too secure, that in fact, I am by no means off-duty.
+This incident is one in all a lot of this nature, but it sticks with me as an unhappy warning that I should never get too secure, that, in fact, I am by no means off-duty.